-In the North American Colonies there never has been any system.
-Many different methods have been practised, and this not only in the different colonies, but in every colony at different times, and within the same colony at the same time.
+In the North American colonies there never has been any system.- Many different methods have been practised, and this not only in the different colonies, but in every colony at different times, and within the same colony at the same time.
 The greatest diversity and most frequent alteration would almost seem to have been the objects in view.
 In only one respect has there been uniformity.
-Everywhere the greatest profusion has taken place, so that in all the colonies, and nearly in every part of each colony, more, and very much more land has been alienated by the Government, than the grantees had at the time, or now have the means of reclaiming from a state of wilderness; and yet in all the Colonies until lately, and in some of them still, it is either very difficult or next to impossible for a person of no influence to obtain any of the public land.
-More or less in all the Colonies, and in some of them to an extent which would not be credited, if the fact were not established by unquestionable testimony, the surveys have been inaccurate, and the boundaries, or even the situation of estates, are proportionably uncertain.
-Everywhere needless delays have harassed and exasperated applicants; and everywhere, more or less, I am sorry, but compelled to add, gross favouritism has occurred in the disposal of public lands.
-I have mentioned but a part of the evils, grievances, and abuses, of which Your Majesty's subjects in the Colonies justly complain, as having arisen from maladministration in this department.
+Every where the greatest profusion has taken place, so that in all the colonies, and nearly in every government.

+part of each colony, more, and very much more land has been alienated by the government than the grantees had at the time, or now have the means of reclaiming from a state of wilderness; and yet, in all the colonies until lately, and in some of them still, it is either very difficult or hext to impossible for a person of no influence to obtain any of the pubs lic land.
+More or less in all the colonies, and in some of them to au extent which would not be credited it the fact were not established by unquestionable testimony, the surveys have been inaccurate, and the boundaries, or even the situation of estates, are proportionably uncertain.
+Everywhere needless delays have harassed and exasperated applicants; and everywhere, more or less, I am sorry but compelled to add, gross favouritism has prevailed in the disposal of public lands.
+I have mentioned but a part of the evils, grievances, and abuses of which your Majesty's subjects in the colonies justly complain, as having arisen from mal-administration in this department.
 Those evils remain wholly unremedied, most of those grievances are unredressed, and not a few of those abuses are unreformed at this hour.
-Their present existence has been forced on my conviction by indisputable evidence.
+Their present existence has been forced on my conviction by ind sputable evidence.
 If they had passed away, I should scarcely have alluded to them.
 If I had any hope of seeing them removed, otherwise than by means of giving them authentic publicity, I should have hesitated to speak of them as I have done.
-As it is, I should ill perform the duty which Your Majesty was pleased to confide to me, if I failed to describe them in the plainest terms.
+As it is, I should ill perform the duty which your Maj sty was pleased to confide to me, if I failed to describe them in the plainest terms.

-The results of long misgovernment in this department are such as might have been anticipated by any person understanding the subject.
-The administration of the public lands, instead of always yielding a revenue, cost for a long while more than it produced.
-But this is, I venture to think, a trifling consideration when compared with others.
-There is one in particular which has occurred to every observant traveller in these regions, which is a constant theme of boast in the States bordering upon our Colonies, and a subject of loud complaint within the Colonies.
-I allude to the striking contrast which is presented between the American and the British sides of the frontier line in respect to every sign of productive industry, increasing wealth, and progressive civilization.
+The results of long misgovernment in this department are such as might have been anticipated by any person understanding the subject.- The administration of the public lands, instead of always yielding a rerevenue, cost for a long while more than it produced.
+But this is, I venture to think, a trifling consideration when compared with others.- There is one in particular which has occurred to every observant traveller in these regions, which is a constant theme of boast in the states bordering upon our colonies, and a subject of loud complaint within the colonies.
+I allude to the striking contrast which is presente between the American and the British sides of the frontier line in respect to every sign of productive industry, increasing wealth, and progressive civilization.